improbable-eng/phtree-cpp/README.md

 The [PH-Tree](https://tzaeschke.github.io/phtree-site/) is an ordered index on an n-dimensional space (quad-/oct-/2^n-tree) where each dimension is (by default) indexed by a 64bit integer.
 The index order follows z-order / Morton order.
-The default implementation is effectively a 'map', i.e. *each key is associated with at most one value.*
+The default implementation is effectively a 'map', i.e. *each key is associated with at most one value.* For convenience there is also a multimap implementations that supports multiple entries with identical keys.
 Keys are points or boxes in n-dimensional space.

 Two strengths of PH-Trees are fast insert/removal operations and scalability with large datasets.
 It also provides fast